ivancb/AurumECS/README.md

 ## Pending Work
 * Review and stabilize World API
 * Add unit tests
+* Add support for specifying that components don't need to be destroyed
+* Add an entity templating system
+* Add event hooks (OnEntityAdded and OnEntityRemoved for example)
 * Improvement performance of component iteration
 * Improve multithreading support and indicate which parts are threadsafe
 * Split World.h into more manageable chunks
-* Add a template system
-* Add event hooks (OnEntityAdded and OnEntityRemoved for example)
-* Support user logging
-* Add support for specifying that components don't need to be destroyed
+* Add support for user logging

 [basic]: ./examples/basic.cpp
 [shared authority]: ./examples/basic_shared_authority.cpp